vitoplantamura/HackerNewsRemovals/README.md

 # How it works

 Using the [official HN API](https://github.com/HackerNews/API), the service fetches 90 Top Stories every minute and makes a comparison with the first 30 Top Stories (i.e. the Front Page) fetched the previous minute.
 It logs all missing Stories here.
 The assumption is that a Story cannot go from the top 30 to a position higher than 90 in a single minute, without having been explicitly removed.
 If a Story reappears on the Front Page, it is removed from this log.
-All Stories present in the [second cache pool](https://news.ycombinator.com/pool) are excluded from the log.
+All Stories present in the [second-chance pool](https://news.ycombinator.com/pool) are excluded from the log.
 Title and URL are those from when the Story first appeared in the top 30.
 The number of points and comments and the rank are those from when the Story was removed from the Front Page.
 The ID points to the [news.social-protocols.org](https://news.social-protocols.org) page for that Story, which provides a graph of the Story's position on the Front Page over time.

 # The list (updated in real time, max delay: 1 minute)